-I like to make granola cups with this recipe because it is simple and delicious.
+I like to make granola cups in muffin tins because it is so simple and delicious.
 The instructions for making granola cups are below and I will show you how to use a mini muffin tin to do this.

 Remember, this is a base granola recipe with just oats, coconut, sweeteners and nuts but dried fruits or chocolate can be added as well.